plfa/plfa.github.io/src/plfa/Confluence.lagda.md

   `(ƛ rename (ext ρ) N) · (rename ρ M) ⇛ (rename (ext ρ) N) [ rename ρ M ]`.
   However, to conclude we instead need parallel reduction to `rename ρ (N [ M ])`.
-But thankfully, renaming and substitution commute with one another, that is,
+But thankfully, renaming and substitution commute with one another.

-        (rename (ext ρ) N) [ rename ρ M ] ≡ rename ρ (N [ M ])

-With this lemma in hand, it is straightforward to show that extending substitutions preserves the pointwise parallel reduction relation.
+With the `par-rename` lemma in hand, it is straightforward to show that extending substitutions preserves the pointwise parallel reduction relation.

 ```
 par-subst-exts : ∀{Γ Δ} {σ τ : Subst Γ Δ}